EOSIO/Documentation/TechnicalWhitePaper.md

 Without permission, anyone may use, reproduce or distribute any material in this white paper for non-commercial and educational use (i.e., other than for a fee or for commercial purposes) provided that the original source and the applicable copyright notice are cited.

-**DISCLAIMER:**  This draft EOS.IO Technical White Paper is for information purposes only.  block.one does not guarantee the accuracy of the conclusions reached in this white paper, and this white paper is provided “as is” with no representations and warranties, express or implied, whatsoever, including, but not limited to: (i) warranties of merchantability, fitness for a particular purpose, title or noninfringement; (ii) that the contents of this white paper are free from error or suitable for any purpose; and (iii) that such contents will not infringe third-party rights.
+**DISCLAIMER:**  This EOS.IO Technical White Paper is for information purposes only.  block.one does not guarantee the accuracy of the conclusions reached in this white paper, and this white paper is provided “as is” with no representations and warranties, express or implied, whatsoever, including, but not limited to: (i) warranties of merchantability, fitness for a particular purpose, title or noninfringement; (ii) that the contents of this white paper are free from error or suitable for any purpose; and (iii) that such contents will not infringe third-party rights.
 All warranties are expressly disclaimed. block.one and its affiliates expressly disclaim all liability for and damages of any kind arising out of the use, reference to, or reliance on any information contained in this white paper, even if advised of the possibility of such damages.
 In no event will block.one or its affiliates be liable to any person or entity for any direct, indirect, special or consequential damages for the use of, reference to, or reliance on this white paper or any of the content contained herein.

 - [Background](#background)